paploo/KerbalLaunch/README.txt

 TODO

 To get full 2D support I need:
-1. Simulation cutoff is complicated:
+[ ]Simulation cutoff:
-   * To save on a lot of simulation time, if we are above the atmosphere and have reached apoapsis, we can use the rocket equation to assume a delta-v and, since we are at an apsis, calculate the resulting alt of hte other apsis.
+    [ ] To save on a lot of simulation time, if we are above the atmosphere and have reached apoapsis, we can use the rocket equation to assume a delta-v and, since we are at an apsis, calculate the resulting alt of hte other apsis.
 This will allow us to use semimajor-axis of an orbit as a fitness function.
-   * Escape orbits can be detected if the energy >= 0.
-How do we rate these in our fitness function?
+    [ ] Escape orbits can be detected if the energy >= 0.
-   * Assuming we don't simulate burn at apex (which would give us time to fall), we can cutoff the simulation when the radial velocity (relative to the planetoid) is negative.
+    [+] Assuming we don't simulate burn at apex (which would give us time to fall), we can cutoff the simulation when the radial velocity (relative to the planetoid) is negative.
 To be safer, we can do this when it is negative and we are below theedge of the atmosphere, at which point we'd have atmospheric decay and a possible--but not idael--orbit.
-   * Question: can we use the energy of the orbit as a fitness function, with the energy for a circular orbit right at the atmospher cut-off as a worst case for an orbit?
       * NOTE: http://www.braeunig.us/space/orbmech.htm may help with this.
-2. Program Addition for a variable cutoff altitude at which we cut-off engines and coast to near apoapsis altitude before burning.
+[ ] Program Addition for a variable cutoff altitude at which we cut-off engines
+    and coast to near apoapsis altitude before burning.
-3. Take into account initial velocity from planetoid rotation.
+[+] Take into account initial velocity from planetoid rotation.
+[ ] What is a good fitness function?

 LICENSE